Pyaar Ka Saaya: Soundtrack

 The soundtrack of the movie was composed by the duo Nadeem-Shravan.
 The lyrics were written by Sameer.
-The soundtrack was released in 1991 on Audio Cassette, Vinyl & Compact Disc in Venus Records & Tapes and Melody International Limited, which consists of 7 songs.
-The full album is recorded by Kumar Sanu, Asha Bhosle, Vijay Benedict and Alisha Chinoy.
+The soundtrack was released in 1991 by Venus Records & Tapes and Melody International Limited, which consists of 7 songs.
+Songs are sung by Kumar Sanu, Asha Bhosle, Vijay Benedict, Alisha Chinoy.

 Reception

-The film was said to be a remake of the Hollywood film Ghost (1990).
+The film was said to be an uncredited remake of the Hollywood film Ghost (1990).